Failed NCLEX Twice? Here's Your Comeback Strategy

 What I Realized About My Study Approach

-• After my first failure: I bought more question banks, studied longer hours, memorized more content.
+- After my first failure: I bought more question banks, studied longer hours, memorized more content.

-• After my second failure: I was ready to do the same thing—but harder.
+- After my second failure: I was ready to do the same thing—but harder.

-But Mrs. Patterson helped me see that I wasn't failing because I didn't know enough nursing content.
+I was trapped in the cycle of "work harder, not smarter."
+I wasn't failing because I didn't know enough nursing content.
 I was failing because I didn't know how to apply that knowledge under NCLEX conditions.

 The Three-Phase Comeback Strategy